 - (Focus options include acting/directing, design/technical theatre, and generalist)

-Weber State is home to one of Utah largest theatre venues.
-Weber state boasts three venues: A 1400 seat concert hall, at 250 seat proscenium theatre, and a 100 seat theatre.
+Weber State University is home to one of Utah's largest theatre venues.
+The university boasts three venues: A 1400 seat concert hall, a 250 seat proscenium theatre and a 100 seat theatre.

-Weber State is committed to fostering new work and new writers.
+Weber State University is committed to fostering new work and new writers.
 Every four years we produce a season of entirely new plays drawn from solicited works, works commissioned especially for our actors, and from writers in our community.
-Plays developed at Weber State, such as “Mockingbird” by Julie Jensen, have gone on to be produced across the country and to win national awards and recognition.
-We run a new play reading series every month with access to brand new works hot of the page or stage with plays recently featured in Chicago, Boston, New York and more and then discuss with the playwright.
+Plays developed at Weber State University, such as Mockingbird by Julie Jensen, have gone on to be produced across the country and to win national awards and recognition.
+We run a new play reading series every month with access to brand new works hot off the page or stage with plays recently featured in Chicago, Boston, New York and more and then discuss with the playwright.